How to Prepare a Cash Flow Statement - Definition, Example and Step by Step

 With Wise, you can take full control over business costs and have better insight into its finances.

-Manage all your currencies in one place with the Wise multi-currency account.
-Use one account for access to more than 50 currencies so you can connect with customers and suppliers overseas.
+Manage all your currencies in one place with the Wise account.
+Use one account for access to more than 40 currencies so you can connect with customers and suppliers overseas.

 Control access by giving internal or external members permission to your account and check activity easily from the app.

 With Wise, you pay what you see; fees are transparent and upfront every time.
-Save money each time you send and receive money because with Wise, you’ll always get the mid-market rate while saving up to 19x compared to PayPal.
+Save money each time you send and receive money because with Wise, you’ll always get the mid-market rate which could help you save compared to other providers

 Open your Wise business account today